Manoui/website/index.md

 ### Data distribution

-Here down you can select some parameters and see their distribution across famous and 'non-famous' quotes.
+Now it is your turn to take guesses on what makes the fame of a quote by selecting some parameters and see their distribution across famous and ‘non-famous’ quotes.
 Which features do you predict can differentiate famous from non-famous quotes ?

 {% include proportion_features_famous_nonfamous.html %}